ylkhayat/smart-socket-service/docs/README.md

 | `isEmergencyStopped`          | `boolean`                                       | Indicator of whether the smart socket was emergency stopped or not.                                                                                                                                                                  |

 The `serverData` object is updated by various handlers in the `../src/handlers` directory.
 For example, the [`startInstance`](../src/handlers/instance/startInstance.ts) handler adds the started instance's ID to the `runningInstances` array, and the [`stopInstance`](../src/handlers/instance/stopInstance.ts) handler removes the stopped instance's ID from the `runningInstances` array and adds it to the `instancesStopping` array.

-## 🛠️ Installation

-Just clone this repository, run `npm install` to install the dependencies, and you're good to go!

-## 🎮 Usage

-To start the service, just run `npm start`.
-To run in production, use `npm run prod`.

 ## 🤝 Contributing